-How Much Notice Does a Landlord Have to Give Before Entering?
+How Much Notice Does a Landlord Have To Give Before Entering?

-Last Updated: October 3, 2023 by Roberto Valenzuela
+Last Updated: July 2, 2024 by Roberto Valenzuela

 Landlords generally must provide between 12 hours (for Wisconsin) and 6 days (for mailed notice, in California) of advance notice before entering a rental property.